gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

     - If you point private integrations to such URLs, you may whitelist such domains, IP addresses, or CIDR notations via the [AllowedUntrustedInternalConnections config setting](https://github.com/mattermost/docs/blob/05cd1685deff85b2a2c5130d889f935b808ae159/source/administration/config-settings.rst#allow-untrusted-internal-connections-to) in your local environment.
 Although not recommended, you may also whitelist the addresses in your production environments.
     - Push notification, OAuth 2.0 and WebRTC server URLs are trusted and not affected by this setting.
 1. Starting in Mattermost v4.2, Mattermost now handles multiple content-types for integrations.
 Make sure your integrations have been set to use the appropriate content-type.
-1. Security related changes were made in Mattermost v3.9 that cause any previously created team invite links, password reset links, and email verification links to no longer work.
-You must update any place where you have published these links.

 For a complete list of upgrade notices from older versions, see the [Mattermost documentation](https://docs.mattermost.com/administration/important-upgrade-notes.html).